gsileno/mesa-gym/README.md

 # mesa-gym

 Minimal gym infrastructure for AI experiments (RL, ML, planning, BDI, multi-agent scenarios, ...) based on the Mesa agent library for Python (https://mesa.readthedocs.io/en/latest/).

+Available worlds:
-Characters are inspired by the old classic ZZT (https://museumofzzt.com/).
+- `mesa_zzt`: 2D grid world, characters are inspired by the old classic ZZT (https://museumofzzt.com/).

-### main components

-#### world definition
+- `mesa_market`: market with various sale transactions

+Those worlds can be run standalone, or connected as environments for the `gymnasium`/`pettingzoo` library

+## Available worlds

+### ZZT-like 2D grid world

 The map of the target 2D environment is specified as a multi-line string.

-For instance in the current code we have:
+For instance:

 ```
 map = """